rs9899/stats-minor-iitb/README.md

 * Applied Stochastic Processes is a side topic in some way which focusses specially on Markov Chain and how to represent them along with doing analysis like its stationary state.

 * Introduction to Derivative pricing wasn't done by me so I don't have any clue.

+## Conclusion
+This minor is an easy pick for someone who is planning to do something later on in analysis side.
+But this course doesn't teach anything special that you can't learn through materials available online.
+But okay, that works against every course.
+So, if you don't have any strong liking for other minor, and you have a good grade till date, this minor is a good place to start learning without much effort and mostly last day exam preparation.

 > Thanks for reading.
 For any more clarification, please drop an issue [here](https://github.com/rs9899/stats-minor-iitb/issues)